FloorFound is bringing online return and resale to direct to consumer furniture businesses – TechCrunch

 As consumers look to reduce their environmental footprint, an easy place to start is by buying used items, Richter said, and he expects that most brands will start to incorporate used and new products in their virtual and real showrooms.
 “Every brand will commingle new items with resale items,” he said.
 “We are trying to put retailers in the resale business with their own return inventory.”
 To prove his point, Richter pointed to companies like REI and The Gap, which have partnered with ThredUp to sell used clothes.

-To compliment its returns business and give online sellers a way to work more seamlessly with local vendors the company has logistics partnerships with providers including Pilot Freight Services, Metropolitan Warehouse and Delivery and J.B.
+To complement its returns business and give online sellers a way to work more seamlessly with local vendors, the company has logistics partnerships with providers including Pilot Freight Services, Metropolitan Warehouse and Delivery and J.B.
 Hunt Transport.

-Working with co-founder Ryan Matthews, the former director of technology for the Austin-based high end retailer Kendra Scott, Richter has set up a business that can tap into both the demand for better customer service for the return of large items and the growing call for greater sustainability in the furniture industry.
+Working with co-founder Ryan Matthews, the former director of technology for the Austin-based high-end retailer Kendra Scott, Richter has set up a business that can tap into both the demand for better customer service for the return of large items and the growing call for greater sustainability in the furniture industry.

 It was an attractive enough proposition to attract a pre-seed investment from Schematic Ventures, a venture fund focused exclusively on technological innovations for supply chain management.

-“The broken experience of oversized e-commerce has kept a multi-billion dollar category offline.
+“The broken experience of oversized e-commerce has kept a multi-billion-dollar category offline.
 It’s not a simple problem: oversized items require coordination of a hyper-fragmented micro carrier network, complex physical processing, and then re-injection into an e-commerce channel that aligns with the brand,” said Julian Counihan, a general partner at Schematic Ventures.
 “UPS and FedEx just aren’t going to cut it.
 FloorFound is tackling this challenge with a team tailor-made for the task: Chris Richter, Ryan Matthews and Shannon Hardt have backgrounds spanning supply chain, delivery, e-commerce and enterprise software.
 FloorFound will be the final push that moves the remaining offline categories, online.”